KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 ```

-This program can be compiled with the command below:
+As you know by now, this program can be compiled with the command below:

 ```bash
 jvliegen@localhost:~/$ gcc -o hello hello.c